 Don’t Get Distracted

 Distracted driving while carrying thousands of pounds of materials is dangerous and it compromises the safety of everyone in the forklift’s vicinity.
 Using a cell phone to send a text or changing the song on an iPod can lead to costly mistakes.
 Always stay focused on the job in task.

 Individual forklifts may have unique operating instructions, so make sure drivers at your facility understand any special procedures.
 Many kinds of forklifts exist, so rules will not always be the same.
 Generally speaking, though, keeping the above steps in mind should help keep drivers and other workers safer around forklifts.

-For more information about forklift safety, check out this free downloadable checklist.
+For more information about forklift safety.